TABLE OF CONTENTS

 Third Party Liability insurance means insurance that provides the Driver of a Vehicle with protection against liability for another party’s claims for damage to his/her property or for bodily injury or death arising out of an incident that occurs whilst you are using the Vehicle.
 Third Party Cover is a mandatory legal requirement and it is therefore an integral part of our rental service.
 The price of it is included in the rental charge.

 We or we/ Us or us / Ours or ours means InterRent in the United Kingdom

 You or you / Yours or yours means any Driver that is named on the Rental Agreement

 We are required by the laws of all of the countries in which we operate our vehicle rental services to insure our Vehicles against liability for the claims or actions of Third Parties.
 Third Party Liability insurance is therefore automatically included as part of our vehicle rental services and you will be covered for the consequences others may suffer as a direct result of your actions whilst you are driving the Vehicle up to the level legally required by the country in which you are renting the Vehicle.

 25.3.1.
 What am I covered for?

-You will be insured against liability for the financial cost of any of the following consequences that may arise as a result of an incident that you cause when you are using the Vehicle:
+You will be insured against liability for the following damage that you cause when you are using the Vehicle:

 - bodily injury or death suffered by Third Parties; and